jai-x/hues/README.md

 The file `hues.Game.Tests/Resources/Tracks/sample.mp3` is copyright of Kevin MacLeod and is licensed under the Creative Commons Attribution License 4.0.

+The font `PetMe64` and its derivative files found in `hues.Game/Resources/Fonts/PetMe64` are licensed under the Kreative Software Relay Fonts Free Use License.
+See `hues.Game/Resources/Fonts/PetMe64/PetMe64License.txt` for more information.

 The following files are copyright of The 0x40 Hues Team:
 - `hues.Game.Tests/Resources/Respacks/DefaultImages.zip`
 - `hues.Game.Tests/Resources/Respacks/DefaultsHQ.zip`